 Our aim is to minimize our environmental footprint and safeguard the environment while sharing the benefits of share the benefits of mining with our employees and the community and contribute to economic and social development, minimizing our environmental footprint and safeguarding the environment, now and for future generations.

-A copy of the Company's Environmental and Social Charter is available on the ABX website (under "Corporate Governance").
+A copy of ABX Environmental, Health and Social Charter is available on the ABX website (under "Corporate Governance").

-(k) Departures from recommendations
+m) Departures from Recommendations

 The Company is required to report any departures from the recommendations in its annual financial report.